Devo4ka-dev/sendkmi/README.md

 Follow these steps to set up the project:

 1. Clone this repository to your local machine or server.
-2. Install necessary dependencies using Composer if applicable.
-3. Configure the `config.php` file with your database and security parameters.
+2. Configure the `config.php` file with your database and security parameters.
-4. Import the provided database schema (see "Database Setup" below).
+3. Import the provided database schema (see "Database Setup" below).
-5. Start your PHP-enabled web server and test the setup.
+4. Start your PHP-enabled web server and test the setup.

 ---